-A pilot scheme by Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (BNSSG CCG) to centralise repeat prescriptions across GP practices has saved the NHS more than £187,000 and been shortlisted for a national award.
+A pilot scheme by Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (BNSSG ICB) to centralise repeat prescriptions across GP practices has saved the NHS more than £187,000 and been shortlisted for a national award.

 The Centralised Repeat Prescription Hub was set up for 16 months to serve patients registered at the Tyntesfield Medical Group in North Somerset.

 Key stakeholders were identified as GP teams, who were involved in development of the hub, and patients are care homes, who were kept informed via pharmacies, posters and leaflets.

 The pilot was undertaken with the aim of reducing demands on GP workload and reducing unnecessary prescriptions items being issued which can lead to stockpiling and waste.
 The broader aim was to ensure good medicine optimisation, improve quality and safety and reduce drug spend.

 The pilot was in-keeping with BNSSG ICB’s key priority to make sure medicines are prescribed efficiently, including reducing over prescribing and medicine waste.